 Drop-down Backs – When space is a concern, your furniture needs to be even more flexible.
 Theater chairs and sectionals now offer drop-down backs with cup holders — the back of the adjoining seat is folded down to reveal a flat surface with built-in cup holders.
 It's a perfect makeshift side table right where you need it.

-Wallaway – This term describes Berkline's patented mechanism that allows your chair or sectional to be placed three inches from a wall and still fully recline.
+Wallaway – This term describes a recliner's patented mechanism that allows your chair or sectional to be placed three inches from a wall and still fully recline.
 It's a brilliant solution to small-space concerns of many homeowners.
+This need is especially important in home theaters and media rooms where space is often carefully measured and planned out.

 Easy-off Back – Many people forget to measure the doorways and/or hallways that your recliner will have to fit through to get into your home, but manufacturers have designed many models in which the back comes off of the recliner and can be re-assembled very easily in your home.
 This aids not only in the ease of delivery, but also reduces the weight to move the recliner, especially once it's in your home.